-Return to the Collection will go live after CHA (and indeed a few days after CHA so I am not trying to attempt something complicated while still jet lagged!) but you can sign up now with an early bird discount.
+Once you purchase the class, you’ll receive access within 24 hours, with details sent to you by email.
+(If you don’t receive a message within 24 hours, check your spam folder just in case, then get in touch so I can help!)
+Shimelle.com classes are accessed via a forum, so if you’ve taken a class before, this will be added to your account.
+If it’s your first class, you’ll also receive login details for your new account.
 When the class is live, you will have access to everything all at once – it’s not a daily email class.
 Like all shimelle.com classes, you’ll have permanent access to all the materials so there is no rush to work through the videos.
 You can view them any time you like.

 Choose your currency and click to sign up for the class.
 You can pay by credit/debit card or by logging into your PayPal account.
 The email address on the payment is where your registration will be sent.
 If that email address is not correct (or if you want to give the class to a friend as a gift), then leave a note in the ‘notes to seller’ section with the correct email address.
 If you accidentally forget that step or have any other problems, email me.
-You’ll receive a PayPal email receipt when your payment has been made, then class materials on the 20th!
+You’ll receive a PayPal email receipt when your payment has been made, then class access within 24 hours.

 Questions and Answers